Please help local NHS services to continue to prioritise the most urgent patients.

 Stop the spread of the virus

-Covid-19 vaccines are being rolled out but this will take several months.
-We need your help now.
+Covid-19 vaccines are being rolled out but we still need your help to stop the spread of the virus.

 The number of seriously ill Covid-19 patients needing hospital care will stay high as long as the infection rates stay high.
 Covid-19 remains a serious illness which kills.